luishdez/vagrant-boilerplate/README.md

 Requires puppet in local.

-Delete the config if from the Vagrantfile if you don't want this.
+Delete the config lines from the Vagrantfile if you don't want this.

 ## Copyright and License